Prag8855/aab/content/guides/sick-leave.md

 ### 2. Get a sick note from a doctor

-Most employers ask for a [sick note](/glossary/Krankschreibung) if you are sick for 3 days or more.
+Most employers ask for a [sick note](/glossary/Krankschreibung) if you are sick for more than 3 days.
 Some ask for a sick note on the first day that you are sick.[^6] In the first month of your [probation period](/glossary/Probezeit), get a sick note on the first day.[^7]

 You get a sick note from a doctor.
 You can get it in person, with a phone call, or with a video call.
 You can use an app like [TeleClinic](https://www.teleclinic.com/) instead of visiting a doctor.
 It's faster and easier.